Follow The Prince

 Clos Pepe grapes are in high demand and fruit is allocated to several prominent California producers.
 Stephen keeps back enough fruit to make about 700 cases of Pinot Noir.
 Two bottlings are released: an Estate and a Vigneron's Select.

 Visit the very informative website.
 The wines are sold primarily through a mailing list.
 I would encourage taking a tour and taste (by appointment).
-The estate also produces an award-wining olive oil.
+The estate also produces an award-winning olive oil.

 Reviewed Wines